Lab - Secure Storage

 One of the first solutions was the Cryptographic File System (CFS) for Unix, BSD and Linux (circa 1993).
 Microsoft NTFS also supported encrypted files since the year 2000, as this feature, named Encrypting File System (EFS) was introduced in Windows 2000.
 Nowadays there are many solutions, being EncFS one of the most well known.

-EncFS operates by providing an overlay over an existing directory, which can a remote mount point, so that all files written to that overlay are ciphered in real time.
+EncFS operates by providing an overlay over an existing directory, which can operate as a remote mount point, so that all files written to that overlay are ciphered in real time.
 A great advantage is that when using EncFS, one unprivileged user can securely store files in shared, remote locations such as a SAMBA or NFS export.
 The drawback is that metadata is not ciphered.
 Therefore, file size, permissions, and file modification time will be publicly available.

 The first step in using EncFS is to select two directories, one to store the encrypted files, and another to mount the encrypted file system.
 In this guide, please use /opt/encfs-store as the directory to store files, and /opt/encfs-mount as the directory to access the files:

-mkdir -p /opt/encfs-store
+$ sudo mkdir -p /opt/encfs-store

-mkdir -p /opt/encfs-mount
+$ sudo mkdir -p /opt/encfs-mount

-encfs /opt/encfs-store /opt/encfs-mount
+$ encfs /opt/encfs-store /opt/encfs-mount

-During the setup process, choose x for greater insight regarding the methods used.
+During the setup process, choose ‘x’ for greater insight regarding the methods used.
 After the process is complete, the new file system is available at /opt/encfs-mount.
-Create some files and directories in this mount point.
-Then observe the content of the directory /opt/encfs-store.
-You can unmount the EncFS by issuing umount /opt/encfs-mount.
+You can check the file system mount operation just performed by executing:

 Virtual Block Device